privacycg/CHIPS/README.md

 Consider `retail.com` has noticed that users are having trouble signing up for an account and navigating through the site's purchase flow.
 The owners of `retail.com` contract a third party, `support.chat.com`, to embed a chat widget on `retail.com` to help users who need support.

-When a user is intercting with `support.chat.com`'s widget, they set a session cookie to continue conversations between top-level page navigations:
+When a user is interacting with `support.chat.com`'s widget, they set a session cookie to continue conversations between top-level page navigations:

 ```
 Set-Cookie: __Host-coversationid=a3e70; SameSite=None; Secure; HttpOnly; Path=/;